somegreg89/the_experiment_of_art_creation/README.md

 * Z key is for undo the line (only one time)
 * H key is for hide the grid image so you can see crearly what you drew

+# Questions to answer
+1. Who caused the line?
+2. Who decided about the line?
+3. What caused that set of decisions?

 # Encourange
 If you want to improve it or make your own implementation, you just need to follow these rules: